 Here’s a list of 30 online jobs for teens that are easy to get into and pay surprisingly well.

 Paid Survey and Reward Sites

-Survey panels and reward sites are a solid way to make money online without investment.
-You can get cash, or earn rewards like free gift cards or prepaid Visa cards.
+If you’re wondering how to make money online as a teen, survey panels and reward sites are a great place to start.
+You can get cash sent to your PayPal account, or earn rewards like free gift cards or prepaid Visa cards.